songc0a/PINNPStomo/README.md

 If you find our codes and publications helpful, please kindly cite the following publications.

 @article{song2024pinnpstomo,

-  title={PINNPStomo: Simultaneous P- and S-wave seismic traveltime tomography using physics-informed neural networks with a new factored eikonal equation},
+  title={PINNPStomo: Simultaneous P-and S-wave seismic traveltime tomography using physics-informed neural networks with a new factored eikonal equation},

-  author={Song, Chao and Geng, Hang and Waheed, bin Umair and Liu, Cai},
+  author={Song, Chao and Geng, Hang and Waheed, Umair bin and Liu, Cai},

-  journal={arXiv},
+  journal={arXiv preprint arXiv:2407.16439},

+  year={2024}
 }

 # contact information